-Today’s Reading: Small Catechism: Table of Duties, to Wives
+Today’s Reading: Table of Duties: To Hearers

-Audio Reflections Speaker: Pastor Duane Bamsch
+Audio Reflections Speaker: Rev. Duane Bamsch

 Study Christ’s words on the cross to see how you can show more Christlike grace in your life.
 Perfect for group or individual study, each chapter has a Q&A at the end, and the back of the book includes a leader guide.
 Available now from Concordia Publishing House.